du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 ## 10                      lightning    888767867
 ## ..                            ...          ...
 ```

+TODO: convert the damage to a currency format.

 Those are the most harmful event types regarding damages to economy.